lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 able to provide the .list, .hash and related methods.
-While these iteration-backed features only work on ::Table itself, table-like array and hash subscripting is supported for all ::Objects with suitable metamethods, as well as the OO features described later in this class like .dispatch and .obj.
+While these iteration-backed features only work on ::Table itself, table-like array and hash subscripting is supported for all ::Objects with suitable metamethods, as well as the OO features described later in this class like .invoke and .obj.

 #### method new (Inline::Lua:D :$lua!)